intarchboard/workshop-covid19/draft-iab-covid19-workshop.md

 participants, listed in {{participants}}.

-The workshop was held over one week hosting three sessions covering measurements and observations, operational issue, and final future consideration and conclusions.
+The workshop was held over one week hosting three sessions covering
+i) measurements and observations, ii) operational issue, and iii) final future consideration and conclusions.
 As these three sessions were scheduled Monday, Wednesday, and Friday a positive side effect was that the time in between could be used for mailing list discussion and compilation of additional workshop material.

 # Scope {#scope}

-The COVID-19 pandemic has had a tremendous impact on people’s lives and the societies and economies around the globe.
+The COVID-19 pandemic has had a tremendous impact on people's lives and the societies and economies around the globe.
 But it also had big impact on networking.
-With large numbers of people working from home or otherwise depending on the network for their daily lives, network traffic has surged.
-Internet service providers and operators have reported 20% traffic growth or more in a matter of weeks.
+With large numbers of people working from home or otherwise depending on the network for their daily lives, network traffic volume has surged.
+Internet service providers and operators have reported a 20% traffic growth or more in a matter of weeks.
 Traffic in Internet Exchange Points (IXPs) is similarly on the rise.
 Most forms of network traffic have seen an increase, with conversational multimedia traffic growing in some cases more than 200%.
 And user time